NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 //Make an empty SDE instance
 SDE sde;

-//Assume that functor is a functor implementing the app API for the method that
+//Assume that functor is a functor implementing the module API for the method that
-//will compute the energy and info is its AppInfo instance sde.play.add_app("NWX", "SCF", "SCF", functor, info);
+//will compute the energy and info is its ModuleInfo instance sde.play.add_module("NWX", "SCF", "SCF", functor, info);

 //Note steps up to here would be typically handled by initialize function